MLanguage/mlang/README.md

 Mlang is implemented in OCaml.
 To manage dependencies, [install opam](https://opam.ocaml.org/doc/Install.html) and switch to a version of OCaml that is at least 4.0.9.
 In order to support multi-precision floating-point computation, you will need also need to install the MPFR library.

 For Debian-based distributions, simply invoke

-    sudo apt install libgmp-dev libmpfr-dev m4 perl python3 clang git opam
+    sudo apt install libgmp-dev libmpfr-dev git opam

 If you would like to generate tests using the fuzzer, you will need to install AFL: